fandoghpaas/fandogh-cli/Readme.md

 1. first ran `fandogh domain add --name=somedomain.com`
 2. it will stop and show you a *key*, you need to create a TXT record in your domain with the *key* value.
-3. after you added the record, press **y** and enter so fandogh server verify your TXT record. if everything goes well, you should be able to use your domain to access your service. and you can use your own domain for verification
+3. after you added the record, press **y** and enter so fandogh server verify your TXT record.
+4. Now we route all traffic with `somedomain.com` in Host header to your service, you just need to add a CNAME record pointing your domain to actual service address, for example `service-name-namespace.fandogh.cloud` if everything goes well, you should be able to use your domain to access your service.

 **Remember**, if you use a domain like `api.my-company.org`, then you should set TXT record on `api.my-company.org` not `my-company.org`.